 Think back to the very first time you imagined yourself owning a home you could call your own.
 Did it have an apple tree out front?
 Maybe it even had an ensuite that could fit every member of your family, including quirky Aunt Suzy.

-That vision of a home was probably your dream.
+That vision of your first home was probably your dream.
 I mean, sure, it might not exist in reality, but we will never stop looking.

 The only problem?
 For a buyer looking to purchase their dream home on the first go, you’re actually playing the odds.
 You see, on average, Canadians will own four to six homes over their lifetime.
 In other words, buying a home is not unlike buying a wedding dress, which takes someone between four to six gowns before they find the perfect fit.
 You may have to live in a few houses before the right one comes along.
-Not to mention, dream homes usually don’t come with an entry-level price range.
+Not to mention, dream homes usually don’t come with an entry-level price range, which can often be a barrier for first-time homebuyers.

 Jaymee Sisson, travel nurse and personal finance blogger, knew exactly what she wanted in her dream home.
 “It needed to be a newer home that didn’t require any maintenance or upgrades, have a big backyard, enough space to grow and be a single-family detached property.”